decentralized-identity/didwebvh-rs/README.md

 - [x] DID Query Parameters versionId and versionTime implemented
 - [x] WebVH DID specification version support (v1.0 and pre-v1.0)
 - [x] Export WebVH to a did:web document
+- [x] WASM friendly for inclusion in other projects

 ## Usage